 Vary the length of your sentences and paragraphs and try not to make any sentence or paragraph too long.
 People tend to scan content on the web and having variations in paragraph size appears to make your content more interesting and easier to read.
 Whenever you have a list put it in bullet point form to make your page easier to scan.

 Photos, illustrations and videos

 Meaningful photos and illustrations make your web site more appealing to visitors and enhance the content of your page.
 If you have the time you can use your own photos or make your own illustrations but there are several sites you can buy photos and illustrations for the web.
 Here are a few sites I use:

 You can buy and download graphics and use them, but don’t nick anything.
 Your work is copyrighted and so is other people’s.

-From “Know our Onions Web Design” by Drew do Soto Page 43
+From “Know Your Onions Web Design” by Drew do Soto Page 43

 The easiest way to add videos to your page is to upload them to YouTube or Vimeo and grab the code and embed it into your site.
 Of course you can share other peoples videos from YouTube as long as it is relevant to your content.

+Make the effort to have good content on your site.
 A web site that does not have good content is a waste of cyber space.
-Make the effort to have valuable information on your web site either by writing your own copy or getting someone to write it for you.
+Include valuable information on your website either by writing your own copy or getting someone to write it for you.
 Including pictures, illustrations and videos that are relevant to the content will add to your site’s appeal.
-Make the effort to have good content on your site.
 Have good navigational structure to your site so visitors can find the information they are looking for.
 Keep your content up to date and remember to check your links to see if they are correct.